johnwesleyappleton/thompson_sampling/README.md

-# thompson_sampling
+# Thompson Sampling
-Thompson sampling for exploration in a multi-armed bandit environment.
+Implemented Thompson sampling for exploration in a multi-armed bandit environment.